zarify/clipy/project/my_todo.md

 - [ ] Check for any XSS issues from program output rendering in the `actual` output part of tests.

 # Done
+- [x] Some persistence of test suite passes for config/version.
+More useful with lists of configs to keep track of what has been passed and what hasn't.
 - [x] Add a 'call' check for calling inbuilt or predefined functions
 - [x] Add feedback item dependencies.
 Choose a list of other feedback items that need to trigger before this one.
 - [x] Need to wrap codemirror on the main page instead of stretching the editor with long lines